Houston and Puerto Rico: How to Volunteer

 - Presbytery of New Jersey: Puerto Rico Disaster Response Committee

 We Need You!

-- Skilled volunteers are needed
+- Skilled volunteers are needed for construction work

 - Volunteers are responsible for their own travel to the relief site in most cases

 - Volunteers are responsible for their own food in most cases

 - Volunteers will be provided with local housing